daniel-huss/migratedb/documentation/switch.md

 * Replace `org.flywaydb` with `migratedb`
 * Replace `Flyway` with `MigrateDb`
 * Replace `flyway` with `migratedb`
 * Replace `MigrationVersion` with either `Version` or `TargetVersion`, depending on how it's used.
-If its value could be 'current' or 'latest', use TargetVersion, otherwise MigrationVersion.
+If its value could be 'current' or 'latest', use TargetVersion, otherwise Version.

 This should cover most changes, but we recommend checking the full list of breaking changes in the [change log](https://github.com/daniel-huss/migratedb/blob/master/CHANGELOG.adoc).